 It is possible that a skill gap can occur because of limited experience.
 This can be the case when you have hired new employees.
 In this case, the best way is to close the gap with on-the-job coaching.

 This is a better method of formal training.
 Might be, your new employee does not possess training in Customer Relationship Management tools.
 But they possess excellent negotiation and data managing skills.
-In such case, an on-the-job training will be able to offer fruitful results.
-Hence, the training of new employee must begin from there.
+In such a case, on-the-job training will be able to offer fruitful results.
+Hence, the training of a new employee must begin from there.

 7. Determining the Skill Gap Analysis Results: